 Taryn Gress, M.S.S.A from Case Western Reserve University joined the National Initiative on Mixed-Income Communities (NIMC) as Project Coordinator in 2012.
 NIMC, which officially launched in the fall of 2013, is based in the Center on Urban Poverty and Community Development at the Jack, Joseph and Morton Mandel School of Applied Social Sciences.
 Taryn came to NIMC from The Civic Commons, a community and civic engagement organization serving Northeast Ohio.
 She’s also worked with Cleveland community-based nonprofit Slavic Village Development, America SCORES Cleveland, and The Ohio State University Extension in Cuyahoga County.
 Taryn works with Associate Professor, Dr. Mark Joseph to provide research and development support for the National Initiative on Mixed-Income Communities.

-Eamon Johnson, M.S.E. in computer science from Case Western Reserve University, is an Analyst/Programmer at the Center on Urban Poverty and Community Development.
+Eamon Johnson, is a post-doctoral scholar who received his Ph.D. in computer science from Case Western Reserve University in 2016.
 He uses his deep background in software, networking, and databases to guide the design, build, and maintenance of the Center’s web-based data services.
-Eamon pursues his research interests in internet applications and network protocols at the Case School of Engineering, where he is a graduate doctoral student.

 Nina Lalich, M.S.P.H. in biostatistics from the University of North Carolina at Chapel Hill, is an Analyst/Programmer at the Center.
 She provides data management and statistical analysis in support of the Center’s research and evaluation efforts.
 She is currently involved in the evaluation study of Cuyahoga County’s Invest in Children program.
 She has also participated in studies of welfare recipients and welfare leavers.
 Prior to joining the Center, Nina was a Public Health Service officer with the National Institute for Occupational Safety and Health.